 Our studies are centered on the impact of gene regulatory circuits in normal development and disease.

-Our laboratory is interested in how transcriptional and post-transcriptional pathways impact normal development and how they are disrupted in disease.
-Our research interests overlap with the following fields:
+In particular, our laboratory is interested in how transcriptional and post-transcriptional pathways control normal development and how their disruption causes disease.

 o Stem cell biology

 o Reproductive biology

 o Developmental biology